Reviews

 High meat content

-This really impressed me because I’m accustomed to seeing a meat content of 40%-60%.
+This really impressed me.
+Typically, I’d see 40-60% meat content in fresh dog food and dry dog food.
 I’m convinced the high meat content played a big part in Copper and Skye’s mealtime excitement.

 Sundays claim on their website that their dog food is 36% cheaper than feeding fresh.
-I put this to the test, and it appears to be the case when compared to most fresh dog food subscription brands.
+I put this to the test, and it appears to be cheaper when compared to most fresh dog food subscription brands.

-I’ve written comparison articles where I look at the price of Sundays compared to other popular brands such as The Farmer’s Dog, Spot and Tango, We Feed Raw and Ollie.
+I’ve written comparison articles that look at the prices of Sundays compared to other popular brands such as The Farmer’s Dog, Spot and Tango, We Feed Raw, and Ollie.
 Sundays is typically much cheaper!

 Treat-like texture

-I found Sundays could be used as a training treat – too.
-They’re sufficiently bite sized to fit in a treat bag or your pocket, so you can bring Sundays on walks or for training sessions.
+I found Sundays could be used as a training treat or a treat for a walk as they’re sufficiently bite sized to fit in a treat bag or your pocket.

 Sundays can be stored in your cupboard provided you make sure to reseal the bag.
 This can save you mess and space in your fridge or freezer.

 My wife was really happy to have her fridge and freezer back!
-There were no more half-open meal pouches leaking fresh dog food on fridge shelves.
+There were no more half-opened meal pouches leaking fresh dog food on fridge shelves.

 It is recommended that you finish your Sundays bag within seven weeks of opening it.
 So that’s something to keep in mind if you’re planning a vacation and have some Sundays to use up!